- The Ecodesign directive (2009/125/EC) replaced the Energy Using Products Directive in 2009

 As the requirement details are specifically created for each product type, the best place to look for the ones that apply to your products are in the relevant Implementing Measures themselves (in Annex I).

-Conformity assessment is generally by means of self-assessment, where the manufacturer is required to draw up technical documentation and accompanying test reports in support of the declaration of conformity they are required to make.
+Conformity assessment is generally by means of self-assessment, where the manufacturer is required to draw up Technical File Information and accompanying test reports in support of the declaration of conformity they are required to make.
 The required information is specified in the annexes of the appropriate Implementing Measures - see the links in the previous section above.
 Alternatively, if a company has an environmental management system which takes the product design and environmental performance adequately into account, and the ecodesign requirements of the applicable Implementing Measures are complied with, this can be used to demonstrate conformity instead.

 The actual Declaration of Conformity must refer to the appropriate Implementing Measure, along with the usual information required for a Declaration of Conformity including compliance with all other applicable CE-marking directive.
 All technical documentation must be maintained for 10 years and delivered to a competent authority who has requested it at 10 days notice.